getindata/kedro-airflow-k8s/docs/source/02_installation/02_configuration.md

         claimName: {self._pvc_name}
 ```

-where environment and volumes sections are present only if kedro mflow is used in the project and/or
+where environment and volumes sections are present only if kedro mlflow is used in the project and/or
 `run_config.volume` is not disabled.

 Note, that `claimName` is calculated the following way